Henriqueperoni/CI-MS3-Books-World/README.md

 - Responsive navigation bar.
 - Button to create summaries that pops up a modal to fill in with the book's information.
 - Button to create a list of books.
+- Button to share a list of books.
 - Section where user can edit and delete summaries and lists.
+- Random quotes that inspire reading on the profile page (only on large screens.
 - Footer with social media links.

 ### Features to consider implementing in the future